 That’s why it’s best to split or A/B test several ad designs simultaneously to see which one gets the most clicks.

-You could test and adjust elements like:
+Test and adjust elements like:

-• Call-to-action (CTA) ad copy wording
+• Call-to-action (CTA) ad copy

 • Image placement